 - It is important to do research before an interview.
 Students should be generally familiar with information about the school.

-- Students should write thank-you emails or notes after every interview and be sure to keep a record of the name of the person who conducted the interview.
+- Students should write thank-you emails after every interview and be sure to keep a record of the name of the person who conducted the interview.

 - Have you selected a particular field of study?

 - What are your favorite/least favorite subjects in school?